Skip to main content

 Limitations

 These categories are detection signals, not guarantees.
-Pair Parse Agents with least-privilege tools, scoped credentials, output validation, logging, and operator review for high-impact actions.
+Pair Parse with least-privilege tools, scoped credentials, output validation, logging, and operator review for high-impact actions.